Suboxone vs Naloxone

 Yes.
 According to the American Society of Addiction Medicine, you will need to prepare for your first dose of medication-assisted treatment containing buprenorphine.
 This means stopping using opioids for a specified amount of time before you take Suboxone in order to prevent unpleasant side effects.
 That time period depends on whether the opioid you have been taking is a short-acting or long-acting opioid.
 Generally speaking, short-acting opioids like Percocet, heroin, and Vicodin should be ceased 12-24 hours before your first dose.
 Longer-acting opioids, like morphine, methadone, and Oxycontin are generally discontinued 36-48 hours before your first dose of Suboxone.

-The key is checking in with an experienced physician license to prescribe this medication, who can advise you of the appropriate time frame based on your unique medical history.
+The key is checking in with an experienced physician licensed to prescribe this medication, who can advise you of the appropriate time frame based on your unique medical history.

 Like with any medication, some people experience side effects when taking Suboxone.
 These may subside over time.
 Common side effects include: